Why I Ride The Pan-Massachusetts Challenge ...

 1983, 1984 thru 1991 came and passed.
 Each year a sucessful fund raising effort and a great ride.
 There was no motivating factor for me.
 No mother or father, or sister or brother that died because of cancer.
 I just want to ride my bicycle to Cape Cod and help out a worthy cause.
 Until 1992.
 In the spring of 1992, my family learned that my mother was diagnosed with a form of stomach cancer.
 An operation reveiled a tumor and she was given 6 months to live.
 She passed in early September, 1992.

 In August of 2001, my wife Linda was diagnosed with a form of cervical cancer.
 She underwent radialogical surgery on September 11, 2001.
 Yes that 9/11.
 Following chemo therapy, she was free of cancer.
 So we thought.
 The cancer returned in Novermber of 2004.
-A very short 6 months and I had lost another woman in my family.
+A very short 6 months later and I had lost another woman in my family.
 Today, I have a very similar story of why I participate in the Pan-Mass Challenge.

-Well today, I am waiting for PMC 2023.
-We raised $69 MILLION last year.
-Our 43 year total, $900 MILLION!!!!
-Our 2023 goal is $70M.
-The BILLION DOLLAR countdown has started.
+Well today, I am waiting for PMC 2025.
+We raised $75 MILLION last year.
+Our 45 year total, $1 BILLION!!!!
+Our 2025 goal is $76M.

-If you would like to make your tax-deductible donation towards my participation in my 41st PMC, look at the donation section in the upper left of this page.
+The 2025 PMC is August 2nd and 3rd.
+I am very hopefully to be able to complete the ride given I still have issues as described above.
+I'll finish even if I have to walk.If you would like to make your tax-deductible donation towards my participation in my 42nd PMC, look at the donation section in the upper left of this page.
 If you have a problem, use your web browser and link to the following:

 www.pmc.org/BD0003